 3.3.
 Pre-Applicant Information Session

-DHHS has posted a Pre-Applicant information session on the website listed above.
-Entities that are interested in applying for this RFA may review the information provided at any time.
+DHHS has posted a Pre-Applicant information session available to view at the link above.
+Entities that are interested in applying for this RFA may review the information presented at any time.

 3.4.
 Written Questions and Answers